-Registration for COVID-19 vaccines is now open for all people aged 60 to 69.
+You can register online for a COVID-19 vaccine if you aged 16 to 69.
 This includes healthcare workers in that age group.

-If you are a healthcare worker aged 54 to 69 and have not previously registered for a vaccine, register online for your COVID-19 vaccine through the public registration system.
+If you are a healthcare worker and have not previously registered for a vaccine, register online for your COVID-19 vaccine through the public registration system.

-You only need to do this if you did not register online.
+You only need to register by email if you have not registered online.

 You will get your vaccine at a vaccine clinic in the area you live in.